aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 The parameter of interest is the topology of the phylogenetic tree of these sequences.

-We will only carry out a quick analysis here, using maximum likelihood to estimate topology and branch lengths using PhyML, and jModelTest to estimate an appropriate substitution model to use with PhyML.
+We will only carry out a quick analysis here, using jModelTest to estimate an appropriate substitution model to use with PhyML, and then using PhyML to estimate topology and branch lengths using maximum likelihood.

-##### Estimating best substitution model
+##### Estimating best substitution model (with jModelTest)

 Some simple instructions on using jModelTest can be found [here](./usingJModelTest.html).

+##### Hinxton Apr 2015-specific instructions

+When navigating to a file to open in jModelTest, remember that ".." means "up one level in the directory heiracy" and to choose the filter to show "all files".

 We will run the analysis using the [webPRANK](./sequences/phosphoproteinCDSsLabelsEd_alphanumericUnderscoreOnly.webprank) alignment of the sequences, calculating likelihood scores using the following parameters: